r-ym/r-ym.github.io/_projects/2021-02-23-things-to-learn.md

 <h3>Professional　真剣</h3>
 - Where do I fit into tech
-- Gaming tech such as shaders and ray-tracing
+- Shaders and ray-tracing
 - Rust and its intricacies
-- The state of enterprise in tech
+- The state of enterprise
 - DevOps, Serverless, Containers, Redis etc.
-- Finance/fin-tech/infrastructure underneath
+- Finance/infrastructure underneath it
+- DEEP Deep Learning literature

 <h3>Integral　大事</h3>
 - Running on Empty